ckormanyos/pi-crunch-metal/README.md

 Traditional wire-wrapping techniques connect the pins on a self-made breakout board to a solderless prototyping breadboard.
+Double and quadruple strands of skinny wire are used on the power and ground pins, as these might typically carry up to 150mA of current in this setup.

 Bit banging is used to implement an all-software SPI-compatible driver which controls a port expander chip.
 The port expander chip is used to control the pins on an industry-standard